highcharts/highcharts/docs/datagrid/columns.md

 The optional `sorting` object consists of two configuration options:

-- **`sortable`**: A boolean that determines whether a column can be sorted by the end user clicking on the column header.
+- **`sortable`**: A boolean that determines whether a column can be sorted by the end user by clicking on the column header.

 - **`order`**: Specifies the initial sorting order for a column.
 It can be set to `'asc'` (ascending) or `'desc'` (descending).
 If `order` is defined in multiple columns only the last one will be considered.